Division of Voice & Laryngology

 Obtain an Evaluation

-Dr. Gupta will review your history, physical exam findings, all reports, films and images before your consultation.
+Your doctor will review your history, physical exam findings, all reports, films and images before your consultation.
 It is very important that we have all available information prior to your consultation.
 If you are having difficulty obtaining your records, you may contact us and we can facilitate and/or expedite the process for you.
 We will need you to sign a release of medical records to our office prior to us contacting your physician or hospital.
-After reviewing your information, Dr. Gupta will speak with you.
+After reviewing your information, your doctor will speak with you.
 This may include vocal task testing; having a song available that demonstrates your difficulty will help.
 Some singers also choose to have their vocal coach on the call, to allow for more complex task testing.
 After a completion of a release form, we will arrange this as well.
 Together, you will come up with a customized treatment plan.
 For surgical consultations, our Patient Care Consultant will contact you to discuss pre-operative care, costs, recovery, local accommodations and any questions related to your procedure.